9 May 2019

 Based on your hypothesis, set up the split testing.
 Create a variation and A/B test it against your current email template.

-4. Analysing the test date and draw conclusions:
+4. Analyzing the test date and draw conclusions:

-You successfully sent out your split email campaign to the defined target groups.
-Now it is time to monitor the results.
+Once you’ve successfully sent out your split email campaign to the defined target groups, now it’s time to monitor the results.
 Which variation performs best?
 If there is a clear winner, then go ahead with its implementation.
 If the test remains inconclusive, go back to step number two and rework your hypothesis.

 To do a proper split test, you need to follow these 7 rules.

-Rule 1: Know what and why you want testing your email campaigns
+Rule 1: Set Goals – Know what and why you want to test in your email campaigns

 Testing without a specific goal is just wasting time.
-Don’t run around testing like a headless chicken.
-Know the reason why you want to use split testing (increase open rates, increase click rates) and think about what changes may get you the desired results.
+Don’t pull randomly select an A/B test for now reason.
+Know the reason why you want to use split testing (increase open rates, increase click rates, test new messaging, pricing models) and think about what changes may get you the desired results.

 Rule 2: Focus on frequently sent emails

-The moment you start doing A/B testing, you will be on fire and want to test every single email campaign you are sending.
-But stay calm, take a deep breath and rap on your knuckles.
-At the beginning only focus on the emails you are sending most frequently.
+The moment you start conducting A/B tests, you will be on fire and want to test every single email campaign you are sending.
+But stay calm, take a deep breath.
+To start, only focus on the emails you are sending most frequently.

 Rule 3: Split your list randomly